Attachment overview

 See the field descriptions for more information about what to enter in each field.

-Intacct does not recommend using leading zeros as part of an ID sequence.
+Using leading zeros as part of an ID sequence is not recommended.
 IDs with leading zeros can cause errors when you import information into your company from Excel because Excel removes the leading zero.
 Use a character as a prefix to your ID; for example, A0001 for an attachment ID.

 1. Go to Company > Setup > Configuration > Company.